imoralescs/imoralescs.github.io/dom.md

 ### `getElementsByClassName`

-Returns elements that have the given CSS class.
+Returns elements that have the given CSS `class`.
 Elements may have other classes too.

 ```html
 <form name="my-form">